 - Typically, Magpie ducks are both docile and calm.
-They are definitely not as easily startled as their Indian Runner duck ancestors, but are still more high strung and prone to panic than Pekin, Rouen, and Khaki Campbell ducks.
+They are not as easily startled as their Indian Runner duck ancestors but are still more high strung and prone to panic than Pekin, Rouen, and Khaki Campbell ducks.

-- Like nearly all domesticated duck breeds, Magpies cannot truly fly.
-They can flap their small wings to lift their bodies off the ground maybe one foot or so and move forward a few feet, but that is the extent of their flying capabilities.
+- Like nearly all domesticated duck breeds, Magpies cannot indeed fly.
+They can flap their tiny wings to lift their bodies off the ground, maybe one foot or so, and move forward a few feet, but that is the extent of their flying capabilities.

-Magpie ducks have the same basic needs as all other duck breeds: constant access to clean drinking and swimming water, clean bedding, a duck house or coop that protects them from the elements, and a protective run to spend time in when not free ranging.
+Magpie ducks have the exact basic needs as all other duck breeds: constant access to clean drinking and swimming water, clean bedding, a duck house or coop that protects them from the elements, and a protective run to spend time in when not free-ranging.

-Ducks of this breed can also eat standard poultry bird feed, A game bird feed will infuse more protein into their diet during the cold weather months when foraging for a protein source is far more difficult in most climates.
+Ducks of this breed can also eat standard poultry bird feed.
+A game bird feed will infuse more protein into their diet during the cold weather months when foraging for a protein source is far more complex in most climates.

 - Magpie hens lay between 220 to 290 eggs annually, on average.